Submission Guidelines | GCESCJ Blog

 Submissions should be made in Word Document only and the manuscript should be titled “Title of the Article_ Submission.”

 Our standard review period is 14 days from the submission.
-Once accepted the submission shall be published on the GCESCJ Blog.
+Once accepted the submission shall be published on the GCESCJ Blog within 1-2 days post submission of the Copyright Waiver Agreement by the author(s).

 Style Guidelines: